Jonathan Steinberg (historian): Publications

-He is the author of Yesterday’s Deterrent: Tirpitz and the Birth of the German Battle Fleet, Why Switzerland?, All or Nothing: The Axis and the Holocaust and Die Deutsche Bank und ihre Goldtransaktionen im Zweiten Weltkrieg (also published in English).
+He is the author of Yesterday’s Deterrent: Tirpitz and the Birth of the German Battle Fleet (1965), Why Switzerland?
+(1976), All or Nothing: The Axis and the Holocaust, 1941–43 (2002), and Die Deutsche Bank und ihre Goldtransaktionen im Zweiten Weltkrieg (also published in English as `The Deutsche Bank and Its Gold Transactions During the Second World War' (1999)).
 His reviews have appeared in The London Review of Books, The Evening Standard, The Financial Times, and The Times Literary Supplement.
 In 2003 he completed European History and European Lives, 1715 to 1914, a 36-part series of biographies produced by The Teaching Company.
 Dr. Steinberg has also written many radio and TV documentaries, including BBC Radio Four's salute to the Constitution of the United States, Secure in Their Persons.

 He was co-editor of The Historical Journal, Cambridge University Press, from 1990 to 2000.
 His biography of Otto Von Bismarck entitled Bismarck: A Life was published by Oxford University Press in 2011 and was short-listed for the BBC Samuel Johnson Prize for Non-Fiction in 2011 and short-listed for the Duff Cooper Prize in 2012.
 A German edition Bismarck.
 Magier der Macht was published by Propylaen Verlag, a subsidiary of Ullstein.
 In October 2012, a Danish edition published by Sohn and a Romanian edition published by Eikon appeared at the same time.
 A Japanese edition in two volumes appeared in 2012.
 A Brazilian edition (Bismarck - Uma Vida) appeared in 2015.
 A Russian and a Chinese edition are forthcoming.
 He has just completed a third and revised edition of Why Switzerland? which has been submitted to Cambridge University Press.